Chief Go-To Guy, MXK Group - Hamilton, New Zealand

-With a background in civil engineering, Hamilton man Tahl Lawrence was “itching to continue learning and add to my skills sets,” when he decided to sign up for the MBA programme at Waikato.
+With a background in civil engineering, Tahl Lawrence was “itching to continue learning and add to my skillset,” when he decided to sign up for the MBA programme at Waikato.

 Tahl says a highlight of Waikato’s MBA programme has been meeting and working with some amazing people from a diverse range of backgrounds and industries, which really brings classroom discussions alive.

 While it’s been a challenge to give up so much personal time with friends and family, he firmly believes the MBA has been a good investment of his time and money.

 “It gives you the tools to make some great choices in your career, and some great decisions in business.
 The majority of lecturers are business consultants who are well-known in their field of expertise, meaning the content is credible and very relevant.
 It can be put straight into practice in the real world.”

 He also really enjoyed the MBA study tour to China, which opened his eyes to New Zealand-China business opportunities.